-as FICO and loan-to-value ratio (LTV), explain substantially less variation in interest rates of FinTech lenders relative to non-FinTech lenders.
+Big data and algorithm-driven lending exploits different information in addition to standard pricing variables.
+Buchak et al., 2018 show that standard variables for predicting interest rates, such as FICO and loan-to-value ratio (LTV), explain substantially less variation in interest rates of FinTech lenders relative to non-FinTech lenders.
 Even within FinTech loans, access to customer financial data may further reduce the explicability of traditional pricing variables in loan application outcomes.
 In other words, if consumer data indeed provide valuable information in predicting the borrower's credit risk, it is expected that standard variables used in traditional credit scoring models such as credit bureau score, age, income, or employment status, among others, would play less of a role in determining one's creditworthiness.
 Thus, I expect that the variation in the probability of loan approval and the interest rate would be less explained by these standard variables.

-Residual distribution plots from equation (2) and (3) display the dispersion of what is not explained by the model for the probability of loan approval (Figure 10) and the interest rate (Figure 11) by credit score.
+Residual distribution plots from equation (2) and (3) display the dispersion of what is not explained by the model for the probability of loan approval (Figure 9) and the interest rate (Figure 10) by credit score.
 At first glance, as expected, the dispersion is more apparent for the signup population.
 It is noteworthy that the dispersion is more pronounced for the riskier groups, which confirms the results from the earlier sections.
 Prime borrowers already possess desirable traits that are deemed creditworthy and they are reflected in the standard variables.
 Extra information obtained from account data, thus, is less likely to change the loan application outcome at the extensive margin.
-The visually apparent bunching around -0.02 from the safest credit profile (A-D) in Figure 10 suggests that prime borrowers benefit substantially more from alternative data at the intensive margin.
+The visually apparent bunching around -0.02 from the safest credit profile (A-D) in Figure 9 suggests that prime borrowers benefit substantially more from alternative data on the intensive margin.